RuochenT/tweet-analysis/README.md

-# Sentiment analysis with multi-labels classifictation
+# Sentiment analysis with multi-labels classification
 This project uses BERT from hugging face transformers library to analyze whether each tweet is neutral, positive, or negative.

 ## Data